Discover the key to ideal health with HYGIA Nutrients

 • Easing motor diseases such as multiple sclerosis (MS) and Lou Gehrig’s disease (ALS)

-In this instance, bioavailability refers to the ability of CBD to get into the bloodstream after being taken by mouth.
-CBD bioavailability is inherently low.
-It is a major impediment to successfully using CBD in pharmaceutic and nutraceutical preparations.
+In this instance, bioavailability refers to the ability of phytocannabinoids to get into the bloodstream after being taken by mouth.
+Phytocannabinoid bioavailability is inherently low.
+It is a major impediment to successfully using it in pharmaceutic and nutraceutical preparations.
 Minor amounts, 5 to 6 percent, get into the body with oral administration, and the rest is wasted.
 This inefficiency can make for unpredictable outcomes, unless exorbitant (and thus, expensive) amounts are used.

 A proprietary nanotechnology (the engineering of functional systems at dimensions less than 1/10,000 the width of a human hair) developed by ANANDA Scientific overcomes the challenges associated with oral administration.
-The unique process makes it possible for higher amounts of CBD to get into the bloodstream, thus allowing for predictable results from CBD use.
-This method also renders CBD distinctively water soluble.
-This contrasts other CBD preparations, which cannot be dissolved in water.
+The unique process makes it possible for higher amounts of phytocannabinoids to get into the bloodstream, thus allowing for predictable results from its use.
+This method also renders phytocannabinoids distinctively water soluble.
+This contrasts other preparations, which cannot be dissolved in water.